virtee/sevctl-test/README.md

 1. A machine without SEV capabilities
 2. A machine with a 2nd generation EPYC processor.
 3. A machine with a 1st generation EPYC processor.

+`pytest` will capture and emit `sevctl`'s error messages.
+Many of these tests are meant to provoke `sevctl` into emitting an error.
+The test will not parse the error messages; it will only check that `sevctl` did not exit with a successful error code.

+In these cases, just scan the output and make sure there are no stack traces. `sevctl`'s error messages should be human-readable.

+**The test suite passes if there are no *failed* test cases.** It is okay if there are skipped test cases.